bfi-prog-notes/bfi-prog-notes.github.io/_posts/2026-08-07-sacrifice.md

-<![endif]-->

 He was a giant for work, and a highly disciplined man who hated disorder and would only come to the set after much preparation.
 Quite often I found it strenuous to keep up with his pace – which is not to say that Tarkovsky made inhuman demands on his collaborators, but to give an idea of his rhythm and that the whole team were happy to follow it. _The Sacrifice_ contains a mere 120 cuts, but each one was subject to deep critical scrutiny.
 Editing the film did not mean blindly following a pre-arranged set of concepts.
 It meant creative work carried out between an axis of a fixed vision and the inner dynamics of the material, the number of cuts gave no indication of the range of difficulties faced in the process.

-Michal Leszczylowski, Editor, _Sight and Sound_, Spring 1987
+**Michal Leszczylowski, Editor, _Sight and Sound_, Spring 1987**

 The issue I raise in this film is one that to my mind is the most crucial: the absence in our culture of room for a spiritual existence.
 We have extended the scope of our material assets and conducted materialistic experiments without taking into account the threat posed by depriving man of his spiritual dimension.
 Man is suffering but he doesn’t know why.
 I wanted to show that a man can renew his ties to life by renewing his covenant with himself and with the source of his soul.
 And one way to recapture moral integrity is by having the capacity to offer oneself in sacrifice.

-Andrei Tarkovsky, 1986
+**Andrei Tarkovsky, 1986**

 Within a few weeks of each other in the spring of 1986, Gunter Grass’ _Die Rättin_ was published in Germany and Andrei Tarkovsky’s _The Sacrifice_ was given its first showing at Cannes.
 In his novel Grass describes the time after an atomic holocaust, after the end of human time, the earth ravaged by fire storms and ashes, its landscapes pitted and filled with water and debris, encrusted with mud, cleft and torn asunder.
 The catastrophe at the centre of Tarkovsky’s film is the outbreak of a Third World War, a final cataclysm in which ‘there will be neither victors nor vanquished, neither cities nor villages, neither grass nor trees, neither water in the springs nor birds in the sky.’
 In the spring of 1986 the disaster of Chernobyl burst upon us, casting its warning shadow over the world.
 In the final days of the year Tarkovsky died.